 Our UK City of Culture bid presents a brilliant opportunity for us to showcase not only the incredible home-grown talent we have here in Bradford, but to create a legacy which improves opportunities for local people and promotes the city as a fantastic place to live, work and enjoy.

 Over the coming year we’ll be working hard to develop new partnerships and build a strong programme for the bid to include local, national and international events.
 We’re positive we can deliver a successful and spectacular year of culture in 2025, now we want the city to get behind us too.

 Mary Dowson, BCB and Interim Chair of Bradford’s UK City of Culture bid

-Bradford’s bid is backed by Bradford Metropolitan District Council and is driven by a newly formed Cultural Place Partnership which includes the University of Bradford; Bradford College, Bradford-based live arts company, The Brick Box, other representatives of the cultural sector and national funders.
-The Cultural Place Partnership is chaired by Leader of Bradford Council, Susan Hinchcliffe and the UK City of Culture bid will be initially chaired by Mary Dowson of Bradford Community Broadcasting.
+Bradford’s bid is backed by Bradford Metropolitan District Council with the University of Bradford as a strategic partner in Bradford’s 2025 City of Culture bid.
+The bid is driven by a newly formed Cultural Place Partnership which includes Bradford Metropolitan District Council, the University of Bradford, Bradford College, Bradford-based live arts company, The Brick Box, other representatives of the cultural sector and national funders.
+The Cultural Place Partnership is chaired by Leader of Bradford Council, Susan Hinchcliffe and the UK City of Culture bid is initially chaired by Mary Dowson of Bradford Community Broadcasting.

 The bid will form part of the Council’s plans for a new Cultural Strategy for the next decade (2020 to 2030) which will be published in 2020.